AV-98-Ingram/LeetCodeSolutions/December/Readme.md

   Onion Peeling algorithm (i.e., iteratively removing leaves), then the answer immediately becomes how many (peeling) levels are there.

+**354-Russian_doll_envelopes**
+- Sort the envelopes in groups by width, then sort heights within each group.
+Finally perform DFS on groups.

 **727-Minimum_window_subsequence**
 - brutal force is easy
 - the keep-track-of-the-states approach can be optimized, see comments in the code